peterxcli/blog/content/oss/ozone/ozone-snapshot/ozone-snapshot-deep-dive-1/index.en.md

 **This mechanism raises two problems to solve, which are the focus of this article**:
 1. Items in `deletedTable/deletedDirectoryTable` within snapshots haven't been cleaned up!!
 DataNodes still store a bunch of data blocks invisible to clients...
 This corresponds to [DeletingService / Deep Clean](#deletingservice--deep-clean)
 2. When DeletingService looks at data blocks to submit for batch deletion to SCM, it can't blindly submit everything.
 It needs to be **Snapshot-Aware**, filtering out data blocks owned by **keys/files visible in snapshots** to avoid deleting them, like filtering impurities.
 This corresponds to [Reclaimable Filter](#reclaimable-filter)

+{{< alert >}}
+Note: Seeing the first point, you might think: aren't the items in `deletedTable/deletedDirectoryTable` still in the db?
+Can't we just let DeletingService clean them up?

+That's not wrong, but considering the snapshot-aware problem, if DeletingService checks deletedTable/deletedDirectoryTable for keys/files/dirs, it would have to check all snapshots to see if they contain that key/file/dir.
+That's very inefficient.

+So Ozone optimizes this by, at snapshot creation time, cleaning all deleted records from deletedTable/deletedDirectoryTable in the [AOS](#aosafs), leaving only those deleted records in the snapshot itself.\
+Then, DeletingService only needs to check each snapshot's `deletedTable/deletedDirectoryTable` and compare with the **previous snapshot** to see if those items are present.

+This way, DeletingService doesn't have to scan the entire snapshot each time it cleans up.\
+It's like amortizing the process of checking whether a key can be reclaimed across all snapshots.
+{{< /alert >}}

 ## Detailed Introduction to Snapshot Feature